EENCloud/EEN-CLI-Public/README.md

 #### NOTES:

 - Use `--id '*'` to apply a setting to all sensor gateways.
 This cannot be combined with other selectors.
+- `sensorgateway set site`: `--new-site` and `--new-id` are mutually exclusive, and exactly one of them is required.

 ---